Amanvirtusa/rn-poc/tasks.md

 ## Task

-### Please choose 1-4 (and that max 4, is a really hard limit.
+### Please choose 1-4.
+That max 4 tasks is a really hard limit.
 2-3 would be ideal.
-There are more then enough and different type of tasks for a reason)
+There are more then enough and different type of tasks for a reason

 ### Make sure to choose fitting tasks which could show how you think, how you write code.
-Keep in mind code quality and
+Keep in mind code quality and a working end product

 ### Important time-limit: do not spend more than 2-4 hours on the tasks

+### Feel free to fork the repo, work on it and send back the link.

 1, Create a **coupon component** on **CKOScreen**
     - create in memory storage for available coupons